Dr Evangelos Papatheou

 Previous applications of SHM involved aerospace structures (full-scale aircaft wings) and also wind turbines.

-Evangelos is currently very interested in finding solutions to what he considers as the main challenges of the pattern recognition approach to SHM: the acquisition/creation of reliable databases from damaged structures (under different damaged states), and the study/mitigation of the effect/influence of environmental conditions on the SHM methodologies.
+Evangelos is currently very interested in finding solutions to what he considers as the main challenges of the data-based approach to SHM: the acquisition/creation of reliable databases from damaged structures (under different damaged states), and the study/mitigation of the effect/influence of environmental conditions on the SHM methodologies.

-Structural Health Monitoring (SHM), specifically vibration-based SHM with a pattern recognition approach.
+Structural Health Monitoring (SHM), vibration-based or data-based, with a pattern recognition (machine learning) approach.

 Active control, Hardware in-the-loop (HIL) simulators, real-time hybrid testing of structures.

 Combination of model-based approaches (Finite Element Analysis) with pattern recognition and machine learning.